top of page

 11. After Christ arrived at Gennesaret, many heard he had arrived, and a large multitude gathered for healing.
 If Christ had just been in the area of Tabgha, it wouldn't make sense that a large crowd would gather again right after Christ had just been there.

 12. From the location of the feeding of the 5,000, the disciples headed toward Bethsaida and Capernaum (Mark 6:45; John 6:16–17).
-Therefore, they had to be enough south of Bethsaida to travel in that direction by boat.
+Therefore, they had to be south of Bethsaida enough to travel in that direction by boat.

 13. For these reasons, we believe the best biblical location for the feeding of the multitude is just south of Bethsaida in this open, flat area.
 It seems to fit the text and the geography of the land best.